 For a laboratory/field thesis, you must discuss with your reader your particular research needs such as field sites, lab facilities, permits (if necessary), equipment, and supplies.
 A contract for an experimental thesis must include a list of your research needs and a proposed budget.
 Be advised that a thesis requiring more than $500 will be approved only if funds are available.

 After submitting these materials, the department will meet and review all thesis contracts.
 At that time, the faculty will decide whether each student has selected a topic that is reasonable and well researched.
-If this is the case, and if you indicate that you want a second thesis reader/advisor, they will select a second thesis reader from the list of three faculty you have provided (if possible).
-You will be notified that your thesis contract has been approved (and who is your second reader, if any).
+If this is the case, you will be notified that your thesis contract has been approved (and who is your second reader if any).